JIRA 4.2 Beta 3 Release Notes

 - The REST API contains several bug fixes

 Note to developers: JIRA 4.2 includes the Atlassian Plugin Framework version 2.5, and an alpha release of the JIRA REST API.
 We are very keen to hear your feedback on the REST API — please try it out and add your comments to JRA-22139.

 Supported Platforms: Please note from our announcements in late 2009/early 2010 that JIRA 4.2 will not support Oracle WebLogic, IBM WebSphere, Java Platform 5 and Internet Explorer 6.

-Upgrading to JIRA 4.2 Beta 3
+Thank you for your interest in JIRA 4.2 Beta 3

 Highlights of JIRA 4.2